 Tynemouth is a coastal town located in North East Coast England, known for its rich history and bustling environment.
 It is home to several landmarks including the Tynemouth Priory and Tynemouth Castle, which dates back to the 11th century.
 On the coast of Tynemouth lies King Edward’s Bay, which offers stunning views of the North Side Sea.

-The Tynemouth Volunteer Life Brigade, founded in 1864, is the oldest life-saving organisation in the UK and operates from a shore station on King Edward’s Bay.
-It provides a 24-hour emergency service to boats travelling along the River Tyne and out into the North Sea.
+The Tynemouth Volunteer Life Brigade, founded in 1864, is the oldest life-saving organization in the UK and operates from a shore station on King Edward’s Bay.
+It provides a 24-hour emergency service to boats traveling along the River Tyne and out into the North Sea.
 The brigade is a self-funded charity run by volunteers and funded by donations.

 Tynemouth is well connected to other areas in the North East, with Tynemouth Metro Station providing easy access to Newcastle City Centre and South Shields.
 The town also has excellent road links via the A1058 Coast Road, which connects Newcastle upon Tyne to Whitley Bay.